 Symptom Possible Cause Corrective Action 1.
 Pilot won't light.
-The ignitor/module makes noise, but no a.
-Incorrect wiring.
-Verify "S" wire (white) for sensor and "I" wire (orange) for ignitor are connected to correct terminals on module and pilot assembly. spark. b.
-Loose connections or electrical shorts in the wiring.
+The ignitor/module A. Incorrect wiring.
+Verify "S" wire (white) for sensor and "I" wire (orange) for ignitor are connected to correct terminals on module and pilot assembly. makes noise, but no spark.
+B. Loose connections or electrical shorts in the wiring.
 Verify no loose connections or electrical shorts in wiring from module to pilot assembly.
-Verify connections underneath pilot as- sembly are tight; also verify connections are not grounding out to metal chassis, pilot burner, pilot enclosure, mesh screen if present, or any other metal object. c.
-Ignitor gap is too large.
+Verify connections underneath pilot assemblare tight; also verify connections are not grounding out to meta chassis, pilot burner, pilot enclosure, mesh screen if present, or an other metal object.
+C. Ignitor gap is too large.
 Verify gap of igniter to right side of pilot hood.
 The gap should be approximately .095 in.
 (2.41 mm) to .135 in.
-(3.43 mm). d.
-Module.
+(3.43 mm).
+D. Module.
 Turn ON/OFF rocker switch or wall switch to OFF position.
 Remove ignitor wire "I" from module.
-Place a grounded wire about 3/16 in.
-(5 mm) away from "I" terminal on module.
+Place a grounded wire about 3/16 in. (mm) away from "I" terminal on module.
 Place ON/OFF rocker switch or wall switch in ON position.
 If there is no spark at "I" terminal module must be replaced.
-If there is a spark at "I" terminal, module is fine.
-Inspect pilot assembly for shorted sparker wire or cracked insulator around electrode.
+If there is a spark at "I" terminal, module is fine Inspect pilot assembly for shorted sparker wire or cracked insulato around electrode.
 Replace pilot if necessary.
-2. Pilot won't light, there is no noise or spark. a.
-No power or transformer installed incorrectly.
+Pilot won't light, there is no noise or spark.
+A. No power or transformer installed incorrectly.
 Verify that transformer is installed and plugged into module.
 Check voltage of transformer under load at spade connection on module with ON/OFF switch in ON position.
-Acceptable readings of a good transformer are between 3.2 and 2.8 volts AC. b.
-A shorted or loose connection in wir- ing configuration or wiring harness.
+Acceptable readings of a good transformer are between 3.2 and 2.8 volts AC.
+B. A shorted or loose connection in wiring configuration or wiring harness.
 Remove and reinstall the wiring harness that plugs into module.
 Verify there is a tight fit.
 Verify pilot assembly wiring to module.
 Re- move and verify continuity of each wire in wiring harness.
-Replace any damaged components. c.
-Improper wall switch wiring.
-Verify that 110-120 VAC power is "ON" to junction box. d.
-Module not grounded.
-Verify black ground wire from module wire harness is grounded to metal chassis of appliance. e.
-Module.
+Replace any damaged components.
+C. Improper wall switch wiring.
+Verify that 110/VAC power is "ON" to junction box.
+D. Module not grounded.
+Verify black ground wire from module wire harness is grounded to metal chassis of appliance.
+E. Module.
 Turn ON/OFF rocker switch or wall switch to OFF position.
-Re- move ignitor wire "I" from module.
-Place ON/OFF rocker switch or wall switch in ON position.
-If there is no spark at "I" terminal module must be replaced.
-If there is a spark at "I" terminal, module is fine.
-Inspect pilot assembly for shorted sparker wire or cracked insulator around electrode.
-3. Pilot sparks, but Pilot will not light. a.
-Gas supply.
+Remo ignitor wire "I" from module.
+Place ON/OFF rocker switch or w switch in ON position.
+If there is no spark at "I" terminal modu must be replaced.
+If there is a spark at "I" terminal, module is fin Inspect pilot assembly for shorted sparker wire or cracked insulat around electrode.
+3. Pilot sparks, but Pilot will not light.
+A. Gas supply.
 Verify that incoming gas line ball valve is "open".
-Verify that inlet pressure reading is within acceptable limits, inlet pressure must not exceed 14 in.
-W.C. b.
-Ignitor gap is incorrect.
+Verify that inle pressure reading is within acceptable limits.
+B. Ignitor gap is too large.
 Verify gap of igniter to right side of pilot hood.
 The gap should be approximately .095 in.
 (2.41 mm) to .135 in.
-(3.43 mm). c.
-Module is not grounded.
+(3.43 mm).
+C. Module is not grounded.
 Verify module is securely grounded to metal chassis of appliance.
-Module voltage output / Valve/Pilot solenoid ohms readings.
+D. Module voltage output / Valve/Pilot solenoid ohms readings.
 Verify battery voltage is at least 2.7 volts.
-Replace batteries if volt- age is below 2.7.
+Replace batteries if voltage is below 2.7.